Anthony Elanga: Youth

-After playing for IF Elfsborg and Malmö FF in Sweden, Elanga's family moved to England and settled in Manchester.
-Elanga briefly played for local club Hattersley, and was scouted by both Manchester City and Manchester United before joining United at the age of 12.
+Elanga played for Elfsborg and Malmö as a boy in Sweden.
+After moving to England, he played briefly for local club Hattersley.
+Elanga was scouted by both Manchester City and Manchester United, but joined United at the age of 12.
 Elanga debuted for the United under-18s at the age of 15 in a 2–1 away defeat to Liverpool in April 2018.
 He signed as an academy scholar at United in July 2018, and scored four goals in 22 appearances in his first full season playing for the Under-18s.

 The following season, Elanga played twice for the Under-21s in the EFL Trophy, both as a substitute.
 He finished the COVID-shortened season as the Under-18s' top scorer in the league with seven goals in nine appearances, and won the Jimmy Murphy Young Player of the Year award.
 He played four times for the club's under-21 side in the 2020–21 EFL Trophy, scoring twice.